 The very first step for implementing your health and safety plan is to have a clear understanding of what actually needs to be done.
 So, for example, let’s say you’re the owner of a new digital agency and you’re just about to move into an office and start hiring a team, then you’re going to want to have a complete safety check of the building carried out to make sure that all the electrical systems are safe, there are no dangerous materials in the building, etc.

-If you find that there are any problems, then those will need to be taken care of as soon as possible to ensure the safety of everyone working there, including you.
+If you find that there are any problems, then those will need to be taken care of as soon as possible.
+Whilst work is being carried out, you will want to ensure that you have the correct expandable barriers and signage in place, to warn of any dangers and to ensure the safety of everyone working there, including you.